Setup

 We provide a high-quality stereo camera system designed for precise depth perception and 3D imaging (front-facing camera only), all accessible through our research and development kit.

-author = {Marcel Vosshans and Alexander Baumann and Matthias Drueppel and Omar Ait-Aider and Ralf Woerner and Youcef Mezouar and Thao Dang and Markus Enzweiler},
+author = {Marcel Vosshans and Alexander Baumann and Matthias Drueppel and Omar Ait-Aider and Youcef Mezouar and Thao Dang and Markus Enzweiler},

 url = {https://arxiv.org/abs/2407.08261},